This really is the ULTIMATE guide to Vienna!

 Although the Giant Ferris Wheel is open all year, the amusement park itself is only open from March to October.

-Prater Park does not only play home to the Giant Ferris Wheel though.
+As this is the ultimate guide to Vienna, though, you should also know that Prater Park does not only play home to the Giant Ferris Wheel.

 It also has the cute little Liliputbahn railway train – a family-style mini railway train, which takes you all the way around the park (you can get off it whenever you like).